WallarooLabs/wally/documentation/content/pony-tutorial/writing-your-own-stateful-application.md

 The complete stateful alerts example is available [here](https://github.com/WallarooLabs/wallaroo/tree/{{% wallaroo-version %}}/examples/pony/alerts_stateful/).
 To run it, follow the [Alerts application instructions](https://github.com/WallarooLabs/wallaroo/tree/{{% wallaroo-version %}}/examples/pony/alerts_stateful/README.md)

-To learn how to make your application resilient and able to work across multiple workers, skip ahead to [Inter-worker Serialization and Resilience](/pony-tutorial/interworker-serialization-and-resilience/).
-Otherwise, continue on to the next section of the tutorial, [Word Count](/pony-tutorial/word-count/).
+To learn how to write one of the canonical streaming data applications, continue on to the next section of the tutorial, [Word Count](/python-tutorial/word-count/).